 Everyone wants to get a good deal.
 We understand it and do our best to keep your borrowing costs as low as possible.
 But let’s face it – some rates advertised out there are gimmicks designed to rope in gullible borrowers.
 How do we know it?
 Because we checked and, truth be told, our borrowers checked, too.
 The promised extra low rates tend to evaporate fast when put to the test.
 One client of ours was promised a low rate only to have it increased right before the closing.
 The reason for the increase?
 A medical collection for $25 on otherwise stellar credit history.
 No private money lender cares about a small medical collection – unless of course it’s a reason to bait and switch.
 As we like to say, free cheese is only offered in mousetraps.

 Think Your Relationship With A Private Money Lender Stops At Closing.

 A private money lender like us works differently than traditional lenders who hold mortgages on primary residences.
 When you buy or refinance a primary residence, your main interaction with your mortgage company is during the underwriting process.
 You want to have a good rate and a timely closing, but after the closing you’ll rarely speak to your lender.

 This isn’t true when working with a private mortgage lender.
 You’ll remain in close contact with your private mortgage lender throughout the duration of your loan and your rehab process.
-In most cases, your private mortgage lender will manage your renovation escrow and you’ll depend on them to do it fairly and efficiently.
+In most cases, your private mortgage lender will manage your construction escrow and you’ll depend on them to do it fairly and efficiently.
 It’s essential for your success to ensure that your private mortgage lender is accessible, responsive and competent throughout the term of you loan, which can last nine to twelve months.
 You are entering a quasi partnership where both parties depend on each other for their financial success.